 Mast Cell Tumor in Dogs: Where Are They Found

-Most often, mast cell tumors are found in the dog's skin.
-Again, mast cell tumors are the most commonly diagnosed skin tumor in dogs.
+Mast cell tumors can be found anywhere in the dog's skin, but are most frequently seen around the trunk and limbs.
 However, MCTs can also be found in other places, including the intestines and lungs.
-Furthermore, even in cases where mast cell tumors originated in the skin, MTCs are known to spread quickly to other organs, typically the spleen, liver, and bone marrow.
+Furthermore, even in cases where mast cell tumors originated in the skin, more aggressive MCTs are known to spread quickly to other organs, typically the spleen, liver, and bone marrow.
 This ultimately dictates the stage and grade of the mast cell tumor (more on that in a moment).
-Finally, pet owners should know that the MCTs that develop in the skin's surface are usually found on the dog's trunk and limbs.

 What Do Mast Cell Tumors Look Like

 Due to the fact that MCTs vary so greatly in appearance, they can often be difficult to detect.
-Mast cells tumors can develop in differing shapes, sizes, textures, and in a number of different locations.
+Mast cell tumors can develop in differing shapes, sizes, textures, and in a number of different locations.
 MCTs can also be soft or firm, raised or flat, as well as covered in hair or ulcerated.
 They tend to start small but can rapidly increase in size.
-They can also shrink and then quickly grow.
-As you can see, MTCs can be a challenge to detect and monitor.
+They have also been known to fluctuate in the size of the tumor.

 Symptoms of Mast Cell Tumors in Dogs